Yi Guanshan

 Wuyi mode versions of #120 Yi Guanshan and #121 Han Gong Qiu survive as tablature for melodies only in Xilutang Qintong.4 In addition, the title Yi Guanshan can be found in a Song dynasty melody list as a melody with the same tuning as here.
 And tablature for a melody called Han Gong Qiu can also be found elsewhere, but only as an unrelated yu mode melody often called Han Gong Qiu Yue.

 The reference to Guanshan is unclear.
-There are various places called Guanshan, in particular in Shandong and several parts of Shaanxi, but the words are also used to mean mountain passes in general, and often mainly as an allusion to being far from home.
+There are various places called Guanshan, in particular in Shandong and several parts of Shaanxi, but the words are also used to mean mountain passes in general, and often are used mainly as an allusion to being far from home.
 The present melody's function as a prelude to Han Gong Qiu suggests the latter meaning is intended here.

 Yi Guanshan has no relationship to the popular modern melody of the Mei'an School, Guanshan Yue (Moon over Guanshan).5